lindseymysse/geo-map-component/README.md

 ### Markup based geolocative maps!

-# story-map
-Easy HTML markup that generates a map.
-Built on the mapbox API.
-Custom Cinematic Mapping framework.

 # project philosophies and layout
 Our plan is to create a portable HTML widget that lets us tell big stories about the world around us with a little bit of code.